-The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2017 through 2021 for the Total Mental Health Population.
-The percentages of clients using Inpatient services and Residential services has decreased in 2021 from 2017.
-This could be a result of reduction in available beds for these services.
-The percentage of clients using Case Management services has also decreased from 2017.
-This trend may be affected by clients receiving Health Home Care Management services from one of the many providers not submitting to the data resource.
-There has been some fluctuation in Emergency service usage with the 2021 level of 25% being the highest ever in this 5 year period.
+The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2018 through 2022 for the Total Mental Health Population.
+The percentages of clients using all service types except Emergency has either remained the same or decreased from 2018.
+There has been some fluctuation in Emergency service usage with the 2022 level of 27.9% being the highest ever in this 5 year period.
+Note this category also includes ED diversion programs such as Mobile Crisis and RRH Behavioral Health Access Center.
 Some fluctuations over years are due to program openings and closings in the Monroe County system of care or agency discontinuation of data submissions to the community database.

-Trends in service use in 2017 to 2021 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2021 to 2017.
+Trends in service use in 2018 to 2022 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2022 to 2018.

-Trends in service use in 2017 to 2021 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2021 to 2017.
-Outpatient service use is at it's highest point in this 5 year period while the percentage of children and youth using Emergency services was showing a steady decrease until 2021.
+Trends in service use in 2018 to 2022 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2022 to 2018.
+Outpatient service use showed an increase until 2021 but decreased in 2022, The percentage of children and youth using Emergency services was showing a steady decrease until 2021, but in 2022 is nearly at same level as 2018.
 This may be partly explained by the lack of new crisis service development for children and youth.
-Case management usage does not show the same trend as adults due to reporting of C&Y Health Home care management to this data resource being limited to just one community provider.